Zequez/logseq-vault/pages/Living in the Gift.md

 			- From the perspective of a [[Separate Self]] giving is profoundly irrational
 		- Relationship
 			- In a real world gifts are usually witnessed, and they generate gratitude.
+			- You can't say something isn't a gift because there are also selfish motives.
 -
 -
 -